diegopacheco/diegopacheco-architecture-library/src/anti-patterns/STAGNATION.md

 ## Why you need to know this?

 Because such temptation it's constant.
-It's very easy to fall into the "auto-pilot" mode and dont chanlledge how you are working.
+It's very easy to fall into the "auto-pilot" mode and don't challenge how you are working.
 [Retrospectives](https://retrospectivewiki.org/) are important thinking tools.
-Even if you do not have retrospectices you can take 30 min or 1h to think about whats going on and if is right or wrong.
-Stagnation must be fight, IMHO the fest thing to do is:
+Even if you do not have retrospectives you can take 30 min or 1h to think about what's going on and if is right or wrong.
+Stagnation must be fight, IMHO the best thing to do is:
-* Have passion and cuirosity to drive you forward
+* Have passion and curiosity to drive you forward
-* Read books, papers, articles, blogs, constnaly
+* Read books, papers, articles, blogs, constantly
 * Go to conferences, meetups, webinars
 * Talk to other architects, share knowledge
 * Experiment with new technologies, patterns, ideas